openresty/lua-resty-mysql/README.markdown

 It returns a Lua table (`res`) describing the MySQL `OK packet` or `result set packet` for the query result.

 For queries corresponding to a result set, it returns an array holding all the rows.
-Each row holds key-value apirs for each data fields.
+Each row holds key-value pairs for each data fields.
 For instance,

 ```lua
     {